 Look, nothing would be easier than forgetting about all of this stuff, sitting down, having pancakes, watching tv, getting doritos and a coke, having mac and cheese, pizza and avoiding the little aches and pains and sometimes bigger pains that I have felt from lifting weights and running.

 However, I feel a lot better about myself when pushing myself to focus on building rather than contributing to my own body’s destruction.

 I have done enough of that, some unknowingly and some knowingly once I knew how bad processed foods are.

 Just yesterday I saw that Panera is doing us a favor and removing tens if not hundreds of artificial ingredients that we have been unknowingly putting into our bodies for years.

 The miracle is that our bodies somehow processed some of these chemicals and hopefully if we keep fueling our bodies with the best foods possible, our bodies will rebuild new and healthier cells.

 We all have challenges in our lives and I have found that nothing has helped me more in my own hurdles than focusing on doing the best that I can to get into better physical shape, because that has helped me more than anything cope with the other situations in life that had brought me down so far.

 Everything we speak about here is how to cross the bridge from where you are now to where you want to be, and I see the mountain climber taking one step at a time, gradually ascending what appears to be an absolutely impossible mountain face, what can be more inspiring than that, they are climbing sometimes completely vertical, one grip at a time.
-We can do the same.

 Have a great day!